DannieKr/Ultimate-Guide-To-VPS/README.md

 ```bash
 sudo nano /etc/ssh/sshd_config
 ```
-* Find the line `Port 22` and change it to a custom port.
+* Find the line `Port 22` uncomment it and change it to a custom port.
 * With `Port 22` you are using the default port, so it is easier for attackers to find your server.
 Even though it is not a big deal, because you are using an SSH key, I still recommend you to change it.
 * Save the file and exit the text editor.
 * Restart the SSH service: